Jay Sankey: Effects performed by other magicians

 David Copperfield performed Sankey's card in balloon effect.

 Sankey developed effects for Criss Angel for less than a year before leaving the program.
 Sankey now produces humorous videos of himself in the persona of "Craigg Angelo."

 Appearances

 Sankey is featured in Spellz, a TVO Kids program that he co-hosts with Bridget Hall, co-produced by David Peck.
 He also performed in the second season of Penn & Teller: Fool Us (Episode 6, "Now THAT'S Bunny!", 10 August 2015).

 Awards

 In 2007 Jay won 3rd place in Edd Withers' The Magic Woods Awards for Best Book: for the book Beyond Secrets.
-He has authored numerous books on comedy and magic, and has produced/appeared in numerous instructional videos intended for magicians and other stage performers.
+He has authored numerous books on comedy and magic, and has produced and appeared in numerous instructional videos intended for magicians and other stage performers.

 Private life

-Jay lives in Toronto with his wife Lisa, and his two children Mason and Madelaine.
+Jay lives in Toronto with his girlfriend Sonia.
+He has two children.